fedimint/fedimint/docs/dev-env.md

 don't want to remember about it.
 That's the recommended way to use a different shell for `nix develop`.

-After running `nix develop` a env variable will be set indicating it was succesful
+After running `nix develop` a env variable will be set indicating it was successful.

 ```
 $ echo $IN_NIX_SHELL
 impure